TitanPowered/Gaia/README.md

 3. Wait for confirmation and you are done!

 ## A couple notes
-Gaia has been tested with PaperMC 1.16.x but should work with other versions (within reason).
 Arenas are automatically split into sub-regions which are saved individually on your server's storage.
 It's recommended you use an SSD to ensure disk IO is not bottlenecking Gaia.
 Only basic information about arenas is kept in memory, making the plugin extremely lightweight.